sazidmahmud-one/sazidmahmud-one/README.md

 ### Hi there, I'm Sazid 👋

-## I'm currently studying Electrical and Electronic Engineering at AUST, Bangladesh
+## I did my B.Sc. in Electrical and Electronic Engineering.

--👨‍💻 At this moment I am exploring Web Development
+-👨‍💻 At this moment I am exploring Machine Learning.

 -🐛 I see everything as technical problems and all technical problems can be solved using correct tools.